MelissaData/RightFielderObject-Dotnet/README.md

 	- It will handle all of the data download/path and dll(s) for you.
 2. If you already have the latest DQS Release (ZIP), you can find the data file(s) and dll(s) in there
 	- Use the location of where you copied/installed the data and update the "$DataPath" variable in the powershell script.
-	- Copy all the dll(s) mentioned above into the `MelissaDataRightFielderObjectWindowsNETExample` project folder.
+	- Copy all the dll(s) mentioned above into the `MelissaDataRightFielderObjectWindowsNETSample` project folder.

 ----------------------------------------

 #### Configure Target Framework

 Depending on your target .NET framework, you may need to configure the powershell script.
-In order to do this, open up the `MelissaDataRightFielderObjectWindowsNETExample.ps1` for editing, proceed to the bottom of the script where you will find this section of code.
+In order to do this, open up the `MelissaDataRightFielderObjectWindowsNETSample.ps1` for editing, proceed to the bottom of the script where you will find this section of code.

-Default set for .NET Core 3.1
+Default set for .NET 6.0
 ```
+dotnet publish -f="net6.0" -c Release -o $BuildPath MelissaDataRightFielderObjectWindowsNETSample\MelissaDataRightFielderObjectWindowsNETSample.csproj
-#dotnet publish -f="net5.0" -c Release -o $ProjectPath\Build MelissaDataRightFielderObjectWindowsNETExample\MelissaDataRightFielderObjectWindowsNETExample.csproj
+#dotnet publish -f="net5.0" -c Release -o $BuildPath MelissaDataRightFielderObjectWindowsNETSample\MelissaDataRightFielderObjectWindowsNETSample.csproj
-dotnet publish -f="netcoreapp3.1" -c Release -o $ProjectPath\Build MelissaDataRightFielderObjectWindowsNETExample\MelissaDataRightFielderObjectWindowsNETExample.csproj
+#dotnet publish -f="netcoreapp3.1" -c Release -o $BuildPath MelissaDataRightFielderObjectWindowsNETSample\MelissaDataRightFielderObjectWindowsNETSample.csproj
 ```
 The target framework is specified with the -f flag found in the command line.
-If you wish to use the .NET 5.0 framework, please uncomment the line containing that framework and comment out the line containing the .NET Core 3.1 framework (# to comment).
+If you wish to use any version besides .NET 6.0, please uncomment the line containing that framework and comment out the line containing the .NET 6.0 framework (# to comment).

 ## Run Powershell Script